 Since preseason 11 there are no more promo series for divisions within a league.
 This means that once you would get more than 100 LP, you advance to the next rank.
 The excess league points will be credited to you for your new division.
 As soon as you fall back to 0LP, you can relegate.

-If you reach 100 LP in division I of a league, you play for promotion in 5 games.
-Then you have to win three of the next five games to be promoted to the next league.
+If you reach 100 LP in division I of a league, you play for promotion in 3 games.
+Then you have to win two of the next three games to be promoted to the next league.

 After you have been successfully promoted, your rank changes for example from Gold I to Platinum IV.
-In the new league you start again with 0 LP and fight for promotion to the next division.
+In the new league you start with 1 LP and fight for promotion to the next division.
 But be careful: You can be demoted awell!

 If you are promoted to a new league, you have a small buffer so that you can't relegate straight away.
 If you lose too many games, you'll see a small yellow warning sign next to your rank.
 This tells you that your rank is at risk if you lose more games.
 If you continue to lose games, the sign changes to red.
 Then you are just before the demotion.
 After relegation, however, you don't start at 0LP, but at 75.

-Each season is divided into three splits.
-In each split, you can collect split points by winning games.
-If you collect 250 split points in one split, your ranked armor will visually change.
-This way, you can upgrade your ranked armor up to three times per season:
+Each season is divided into two splits.
+In each split, you can collect split points by playing games.
+If you collect enough split points in one split, you will unlock the Victorious Skin at the end of the split.
+Furthermore, you will get a lot of other loot on the way.

 The promo helper is supposed to help you with promotion series of leagues that you already achieved before this season, but were then relegated.
-For example, if you were already Gold IV, but then relegated to Silver I, you will receive up to two free wins for your next Gold IV promotion series.
-With that, you only have to win one or two more games to rank up.
+For example, if you were already Gold IV, but then relegated to Silver I, you will receive one free win for your next Gold IV promotion series.
+With that, you only have to win one more game to rank up.

 The promo helper will also help you if you have just lost the promotion series to a new league.
-As soon as you get back into the promo, you will also receive up to two free wins.
+As soon as you get back into the promo, you will also receive a free win.

 In general, the promo helper is only available in Iron, Bronze and Silver league.
 You then have to play the promotion series from Gold I to Platinum IV without it.